AvigailRoyzenberg/malloc/README.md

 The `main()` is in the `test.c` file

-To use the makefile to compile and run, download the repo and in the command prompt run:
+To use the `Makefile` to compile and run, download the repo and in the command prompt run:
 `make && test./`

 To edit, recompile, and run again, in the command prompt run: